 Criminologists and Criminalists

 If you want to get a criminal justice degree, you have to first know which criminal justice field you're interested in.
 And there is some confusion between them.

 For instance, when you hear the terms "criminalist" and "criminologist," you have to admit that they are just a little bit confusing.

 But they are quite distinct jobs, and no one with a criminal justice degree would ever mix them up.

 Keep reading to learn the difference between criminalists and criminologists.
-If one of these careers tempts you, look for criminal justice degrees in our school directory.

 The Field of Criminalistics